TeamHG-Memex/eli5/docs/source/_notebooks/keras-text-classifiers.rst

 Green is positive, red is negative, white is neutral.

-We can see what made the network decide that is is a negative example, and why in the previous section there were no highlighted words.
+We can see what made the network decide that is is a negative example, and why in the previous section there were no highlighted words (according to the explanation there are no positive words).

 Another argument ``counterfactual`` (default ``False``) highlights the counter-evidence for a class, or what makes the score "go down" (set to